IGNOU Bachelor of Arts (Psychology) (BA) | Management Studies

 Loading...

-BEGC-103: Indian Writing in English typically carries 4 credits within the IGNOU Bachelor of Arts (Psychology) programme.
-This means it represents a significant portion of your academic workload and requires dedicated study time.
+BEGC-103: Indian Writing in English is typically a 4-credit course within the Bachelor of Arts (Psychology) programme at IGNOU.
+This means it carries a significant weightage in your overall academic progression.